samufromhungary/sm2000/README.md

 # Schedule Master 2000 - A codecool teamwork project by Balint Kokai, Daniel Toth, and Mark Szombati
-# Currently at: planning week
+# Currently at: Implementing Week nr.
+1